 Samuel Charap is a senior political scientist at the RAND Corporation, in Washington, DC.
 His research interests include the political economy and foreign policies of Russia and the former Soviet states; European and Eurasian regional security; and US-Russia deterrence, strategic stability and arms control.

 Charap was a visiting scholar at the Carnegie Moscow Center and the International Center for Policy Studies (Kyiv), and a Fulbright Scholar at the Moscow State Institute of International Relations.
 He is fluent in Russian and proficient in Ukrainian.
 Charap holds a Ph.D. in political science and an M.Phil. in Russian and East European studies from the University of Oxford, where he was a Marshall Scholar.
-He received his B.A. in Russian and Political Science from Amherst College.
+He received his B.A. in Russian and political science from Amherst College.
 He is a life member of the Council on Foreign Relations.